Concord Art Glass produces high quality fused glass plates, bowls, pendants, and sculpture.

 Everything is made in our home studio.

-We are based in upstate New York and bring our work to Arts & Crafts Festivals in New York, Connecticut, South Carolina, and Florida.
+We are based in upstate New York and bring our work to Arts & Crafts Festivals in New York, Connecticut, Massachusetts, Florida, New Jersey, and South Carolina.

 It comes with a cord of your choosing.